Sabra (character): MCU inclusion

 In 2022, it was announced that a version of Sabra would appear in the fourth Captain America film as part of the Marvel Cinematic Universe (MCU).
 Variety reported that Marvel Studios would be "taking a new approach with the character", and changing her origin, aiming to avoid perpetuating harmful stereotypes, and criticism from pro-Palestinian organizations.
-This change included only using the name "Ruth Bat-Seraph" and not "Sabra" due to its connection to the Sabra and Shatila massacre, which occurred two years after the character's 1980 comic debut and has since carried negative associations.
+This change included only using the name "Ruth Bat-Seraph" and not "Sabra" due to its connection to the Sabra and Shatila massacre, which occurred two years after the character's 1980 comic debut but has since carried negative associations.
 A week before the theatrical release of the film, now titled Captain America: Brave New World (2025), producer Nate Moore reported that the character would also no longer be a mutant or a Mossad agent, and would instead be depicted as a former Black Widow assassin.
 Despite the changes to her character, a protest occurred at the film's premiere.

 Several critics expressed polarising concerns about Sabra's depiction in the MCU prior to her debut.
 Palestinian-American writer and analyst Yousef Munayyer called the decision to include her "insensitive" due to the Gaza–Israel conflict.
 Marvel Comics critic Kent Worcester questioned the decision to include the character in the first place, given her minor role in the comics and the political sensitivities surrounding her.
 Israeli writer Etgar Keret opined that the character did not reflect modern times, saying that she was created before the first and second Intifadas, adding that she "was created in a totally different reality and state of mind.
 And now it's tough to keep this kind of icon of simplicity".